 Students are required to have completed 45 points in a single subject to have the PGCertSc awarded in that subject.

-This qualification adheres to the General Conditions for Credit and Transfer Regulations, with no additional stipulations.
+This qualification adheres to the Credit Recognition and Transfer Regulations, with no additional stipulations.

 This qualification adheres to the General Regulations for the University, with the following stipulations: